Garrity v. New Jersey: Background

-In 1961 allegations of "ticket fixing" came to light in the townships of Bellemawr and Barrington, New Jersey.
+In 1961 allegations of "ticket fixing" came to light in the townships of Bellmawr and Barrington, New Jersey.
 Six officers, including Edward Garrity, were suspected and subsequently interviewed in connection.
 Although they were told that their statements could be used to bring about criminal charges and that they were not required to answer any questions, the officers were threatened with removal from office if they did not cooperate.
 The officers answered the incriminating questions, which eventually led to criminal charges.
 The officers appealed their convictions, but they were upheld by the state supreme court.

 The U.S. Supreme Court then ruled in 1967's Garrity v.
 New Jersey that the employees’ statements, made under threat of termination, were compelled by the state in violation of the Fifth and Fourteenth Amendments.
 The decision asserted that “the option to lose their means of livelihood or pay the penalty of self-incrimination is the antithesis of free choice to speak or to remain silent.”

 Therefore, because the employees’ statements were compelled, it was unconstitutional to use the statements in a prosecution.
 The convictions were overturned.